 The bread machine is apparently the most under utilized kitchen appliance, and I can't help wondering why; it does all the kneading and waiting for you.
-I bake a loaf at least four times a week, and it takes only five minutes.
+I bake a loaf daily, and it takes only five minutes.
 So why is it not used more often?

 sure, because the smell of baking loaves will certainly get your family's

 Plus you have total control over the ingredients.
 Most commercial loaves today are loaded with chemicals, sugar and too much salt.
 They use refined flour and so have a high glycemic index; definitely fattening, not healthy and totally unsuitable for diabetics.